emerge-bii/mobilome-submit-202407/README.md

 # Description
 Scripts from "Mobilome in Mire" project.
 This repo consolidates code and scripts throughout the project.
-Note that many of them are not portable, ie., they can not be run in a different computer without modification.
-Here we provide them here mainly for the purpose of disclosure, not as a product.
-Below are steps to reproduce the figures from supplementary materials.
+Note that many of them are not directly portable, ie., they need minor modification to run on a different computer.
+Here we provide them for the purpose of disclosure and documenting the steps performed in this analysis.
+Below are steps to reproduce the figures and supplementary materials.

 # Setup